 Finally, just because you are adding meat to your diet, remember that your vegetarian favorites like grains, beans, nuts, seeds, fruits, and vegetables are still an important part of your eating plan.
 These are all important sources of vitamins, minerals, fibers, proteins, and enzymes.
 You mentioned that you were a lacto-ovo vegetarian, which means you have been eating eggs and dairy.
 These animal products are great sources of protein and other nutrients and can be included in your diet along with everything else.

-Columbia students who would like more nutrition guidance can make an appointment with a Registered Dietician by calling Medical Services (Morningside campus) or the Student Health Center (CUMC campus).
+To talk to more specifically about your unique dietary needs, you might consider making an appointment with a Registered Dietitian.
 Enjoy the vast array of new options you have in meal planning and restaurant choices, and don't forget to eat your vegetables, even in the midst of meat-eating bliss!Alice!